top of page

 How can I get a radon testing kit?

-Click here to get a free radon test kit from the Department of Health and Senior Services or look online or at a home improvement store
+Click here to get a free radon test kit from the Department of Health & Senior Services

-Where Can I Get a Certified Radon Professional?
+How To Find a Certified Radon Professional?

-Get in contact with one of the two organization that are federally recognized for credentialing radon professional:
+Contact with one of the two organization that are

 Screenshot 2024-08-01 at 15.29.30.png